Effectiveness of a herbal and nutritional supplement on cognitive function in older adults with subjective cognitive complaints.

 View Kirandeep's Profile

-View Lauren's Profile
+View Kirti's Profile

 Evaluation of a yoga intervention on mental health in cancer patients.

 Mental health issues in people diagnosed with cancer are prevalent and can cause serious consequences in those affected.
-This project aims to assess the effects of a yoga program on mental health symptoms and associated health measures such as quality of life.
+This PhD project aims to assess the effects of a yoga program on mental health symptoms and associated health measures such as quality of life.

 View Maria's Profile

-View Muhammad's Profile
+View Pragna's Profile

 The effect and mechanisms of natural products on vascular calcification in vitro and in vivo.